AWooldrige/s3sup/docs/internals.md

  * [ ] Add guide for using s3sup with new site completely from scratch.

 New features
+ * [ ] Add profiles support, e.g. for 'staging' and 'prod'.
  * [ ] Add --nodelete option and config setting.
  * [ ] Add --force option to upload as if no remote catalogue available.
  * [ ] Add `s3sup attrs <local_fpath>` which displays attributes to be set